Juan Santamaría: National symbolism

-Juan Santamaría's Initial Fame
+Santamaría's initial fame

 Following his death, the Filibuster War raged on, eventually ending in the defeat of William Walker and his forces.
 Juan Santamaría's actions, however, were not mentioned in Costa Rican national discourse until 1885, 29 years after his death.
-His name was first mentioned in an article in El Diario de Costa Rica, a national newspaper, titled "Un Heróe Anómino".
+His name was first mentioned in an article in El Diario de Costa Rica, a national newspaper, titled "Un Héroe Anómino".
 This article was written in response to the threats to Costa Rican independence from Guatemala's dictator at the time, Justo Rufino Barrios; Barrios declared he would use force to unite the countries of Central America in the Union of Central America if they did not consent on their own to unity.
-"Un Heróe Anónimo" was written about Santamaría's sacrifice and two other generals from the Filibuster War to inspire and mobilize the population of Costa Rica against the threat to their sovereignty.
+"Un Héroe Anónimo" was written about Santamaría's sacrifice and two other generals from the Filibuster War to inspire and mobilize the population of Costa Rica against the threat to their sovereignty.
 This call to arms was repeated as the article was published in other official newspapers, and the President of Costa Rica at the time declared a new national steamship would bear the name The Juan Santamaría in the hero's honor.
 Juan Santamaría was used as a figurehead around which Costa Rican leaders developed a national identity to rally support in defending Costa Rican sovereignty.
 While Costa Rican troops never even fought against Guatemalan forces due to the defeat of Barrios by troops from El Salvador, the story of Juan Santamaría remained a central feature of Costa Rican national identity, and he was soon declared a national hero.
 Through written press, festivals in his honor, and the promotion of his story by the education system, Juan Santamaría became a symbol of Costa Rica.

-Becoming a symbol for Costa Rican Independence
+Becoming a symbol for Costa Rican independence

-The nationally recognized independence day in Costa Rica is September 15th, the anniversary of the day Central America declared independence from Spain in 1821.
-However Costa Rican independence has become synonymous with the Juan Santamaría, the Second Battle of Rivas and the Filibuster War, because this was the only time the country fought to remain a sovereign nation.
-In 1891, on September 15th, a statue of Juan Santamaría was erected in Alajuela to commemorate him, and on many later Independence Day celebrations the government further honored and celebrated Juan Santamaría for his heroism in the struggle against William Walker.
+The nationally recognized independence day in Costa Rica is September 15, the anniversary of the day Central America declared independence from Spain in 1821.
+However Costa Rican independence has become synonymous with Juan Santamaría, the Second Battle of Rivas and the Filibuster War, because this was the only time the country fought to remain a sovereign nation.
+In 1891, on September 15, a statue of Juan Santamaría was erected in Alajuela to commemorate him, and on many later Independence Day celebrations the government further honored and celebrated Juan Santamaría for his heroism in the struggle against William Walker.
 Additionally, the anniversary of his death, April 11th, is a national holiday: Juan Santamaría Day.